 \section{Propagation of sideband fields}

 The relation between the interband polarization and the detected sideband electric fields can be established by solving the Maxwell's equations with a polarization source.
-We assume here that the sample is homogeneous along the planes perpendicular to the $z$-axis (Fig.~\ref{FIG:transfer_matrix}).
-As the NIR laser propagates through the sample, it decays and acquires a $z$-dependent phase, resulting in a $z$ dependence in the electric field of the NIR laser.
-With the Jones vector of the NIR laser in the air, ${\bf E}_{\rm NIR}$, the NIR-laser electric field in the GaAs epilayer can be generally written in the form $g_{\rm NIR}(z){\bf E}_{\rm NIR}\exp(-i\omega_{\rm NIR}t)$ with a $z$-dependent factor containing two counter-propagating components:
+We assume here that the sample is homogeneous in the planes perpendicular to the $z$-axis (Fig.~\ref{FIG:transfer_matrix}).
+As the NIR laser propagates through the sample, it decays and acquires a $z$-dependent phase, resulting in a $z$ dependence in the NIR-laser electric field.
+Given the Jones vector of the NIR laser in the air, ${\bf E}_{\rm NIR}$, the NIR-laser electric field in the GaAs epilayer can be generally represented by the complex form $g_{\rm NIR}(z){\bf E}_{\rm NIR}\exp(-i\omega_{\rm NIR}t)$ with a $z$-dependent factor containing two counter-propagating components:

 where $n^{\rm NIR}_{\rm GaAs}$ is the refractive index of GaAs at the NIR-laser frequency and $q_0=\omega_{\rm NIR}/c$ is the wavevector of the NIR laser in free space.
 The coefficients $g_{\pm}$ depend on the dielectric functions and thicknesses of the materials in the sample and can be calculated by considering the propagation of the NIR-laser field in the sample as a stratified medium~\cite{born2013principles}.
-By using the Fourier component ${\mathbb P}_n$ given by Eq.~(\ref{EQ:Jonesmat_theory_P}), where a $z$-independent NIR-laser field is assumed, the polarization source associated with the $n$th-order sideband in the GaAs epilayer can be written in the form:
+By using the Fourier component ${\mathbb P}_n$ given in Eq.~(\ref{EQ:Jonesmat_theory_P}), where a $z$-independent NIR-laser field is assumed, the polarization source associated with the $n$th-order sideband in the GaAs epilayer can be written as

-Note that the coupling between sideband fields emitted from two different locations in the GaAs epilayer is negligible since the sidebands are much weaker than the NIR-laser field.
-With this consideration, we can calculate the total sideband electric field as a superposition of the field components arising from the interband polarization at different locations in the GaAs epilayer.
-By restricting the polarization source ${\mathcal P}_n(z,t)$ within a layer of a small thickness $dz'$ at $z'$ (Fig.~\ref{FIG:transfer_matrix}), the sideband electric field, ${\mathbb E}_n(z,t)={\bf F}_n(z)\exp[-i(\omega_{\rm NIR}+n\omega_{\rm THz})t]$, satisfies the following wave equation:
+Note that the coupling between sideband fields emitted from different locations in the GaAs epilayer is negligible, since the sidebands are much weaker than the NIR-laser field.
+Under this consideration, the total sideband electric field can be calculated as a superposition of the field components arising from the interband polarization at different locations in the GaAs epilayer.
+By restricting the polarization source ${\mathcal P}_n(z,t)$ within a thin layer of thickness $dz'$ at $z'$ (Fig.~\ref{FIG:transfer_matrix}), the sideband electric field ${\mathbb E}_n(z,t)={\bf F}_n(z)\exp[-i(\omega_{\rm NIR}+n\omega_{\rm THz})t]$ satisfies the following wave equation: